Sorry, this program is not available for local students.

 Research experience gained as part of this honours program is required for most academic and research positions, and increasingly for positions in other sectors of industry.

-In consultation with the program coordinator and your potential supervisor, you will be allocated a project that aims to complement your skills and areas of interest.
+In consultation with the program coordinator and your potential supervisor, you will be allocated a project that aims to develop your skills to an advanced level in your area of interest.

 Discipline areas include: